pjotrp/blastxmlparser/README.md

   sys     0m37.198s
 ```

 which makes for pretty good core utilisation.
+If you have enough RAM it makes sense
+to try the --parse nosplit option.
+It may be faster.

 ## Install